 Investors tend to associate "active" with "alpha."
-While exploiting market inefficiencies to pursue excess returns is one inherent draw, many investors choose active ETFs for their ability to produce specific outcomes in a transparent and liquid manner.
+While exploiting market inefficiencies to pursue excess returns is one inherent draw, many investors choose active ETFs for their ability to produce specific outcomes in a transparent, liquid, and tax efficient manner.
 For example, active fixed income ETFs provide managers the flexibility to incorporate non-traditional fixed income assets into their portfolios.
-In turn, managers can adjust fund holdings in response to changing market conditions, potentially mitigating risks and capitalizing on opportunities that passive strategies might miss.
+In turn, managers can adjust fund holdings in response to changing market conditions, potentially mitigating risks and capitalising on opportunities that passive strategies might miss.